Devisjs/generator-devis/README.md

 * This video will explain how to use the default wakanda restfull api: https://www.youtube.com/watch?v=qghZtKiTyKw&list=PLXuIV4C_5YhI8dX2kFx8h414byI1_yAxM&index=2

-##Use MongoDB
+##Use MongoDB and Angular
-If you want use mongodb in your application you have just to write some simple commands:
+If you want use mongodb and angular in your application you have just to write some simple commands:
-For example, you wanna create 2 schemas *users and posts* we suppose that the database name is "myapp"
+For example, you wanna create an application who will manage user posts.

+So you need 2 schemas *users and posts*

+we suppose that the database name is "myapp"
 First you should implement the `data.json :app/database/data.json`:
 ```json